There is no better way to enhance the beauty of the rooms in your Ossipee NH home than by adding magnificent window treatments from Hunter Douglas!

 Rod Ladmans Window Designs sells, installs, and repairs not only top-of-the-line Hunter Douglas Window Treatments, but also partners with a soft furnishing workroom that creates beautiful Draperies, Curtains, Valances, Cornices, Sheers, Roman Shades, Bedding, etc. to your exact specifications.

 We are based in Central NH, and service Ossipee, NH, but also service Grafton, Carroll, Belknap, and Merrimack counties.
 We have over 40 years experience in the windows industry/ decor and design field, and go above and beyond to make sure our clients are 100% satisfied with their window covering and installation.
 We have a huge portfolio of happy customers!
+If you’d like to peruse other samples besides Hunter Douglas, we also have authorized dealer agreements with Graber, Alta, Norman, J.Geiger, Horizons, and Comfortex!

 Whether you are in the market for blinds or shades, Draperies or Curtains, we have a huge selection of both off the shelf products, as well as meticulously customized window treatments available.
 Call Rod Ladman’s Window Designs at (603) 455-6094 today, and let the fun begin!